reactor/reactor-rabbitmq/README.md

 ## Versioning

-Reactor RabbitMQ used [semantic versioning](https://semver.org/) from 1.0 to 1.4, but switched to another scheme for consistency with [Reactor Core](https://github.com/reactor/reactor-core/) and the other Reactor libraries.
+Reactor RabbitMQ used [semantic versioning](https://semver.org/) from version 1.0 to version 1.4, but switched to another scheme for consistency with [Reactor Core](https://github.com/reactor/reactor-core/) and the other Reactor libraries.